 The first round with a double action pull that is heavier than the subsequent single action pulls can take some getting used to for users of the Glock or even 1911 where each squeeze of the trigger is consistent.
 Some agencies and individual shooters have addressed this by going the DAK route, but this is still considered to be too heavy for some shooters to be consistently accurate and is really a holdover from the days of transition from revolvers to semiautomatic pistols.

 A common complaint about most pistols from Sig’s classic “P-series” is the relatively high bore axis.
 Typically this is a training or “failure to adapt issue”.
 Oftentimes a shooter new to the Sig Sauer P220 Pistol wil find it shoots too high or recoil feels different from what they are used to.
 Fortunately this is a problem that goes away the longer the shooter is behind the trigger of the firearm in question.

 Sig’s P220 is simply a handgun that “wants to be shot”.
 The 45 ACP round leaves a nice crisp hole in the target that is easy to see at long distance and felt recoil is noticeably mild when compared to other pistols chambered in 45 ACP.

-We consistently shoot “one-hole groups” at 25 and 50 yards respectively and consider the P220 to be one of the best duty pistols ever made.
+We consistently shoot “one-hole groups” at 25 and 50 feet respectively and consider the P220 to be one of the best duty pistols ever made.

 The pistol is ideal for home defense, IDPA competition, open carry and as a general use outdoor pistol if not for concealed carry.
 The one drawback here is the single stack magazine and its low capacity, but that can be a benefit to shooters who live in states that impose unconstitutional linits on standard capacity magazines. [screw you NJ state]